shwetagupta26/nyc-airbnb-data-analysis/README.md

 ## What can be Done to improve accuracy

 * Collect more data with more variables.
+* Use H20 to enhance the execution speed of building the model.
 * Models can be trained in lots of parameters to see which one is best.
 Since it took so much time, I did not train in every possible of combination.
 * Try SVM and Neural Netwroks.